JakeGinnivan/GitHubFlowVersion/README.md

 Install from https://www.nuget.org/packages/GitHubFlowVersion/ or download from https://github.com/JakeGinnivan/GitHubFlowVersion/releases

+We are also starting a project for the next step, releasing the properly versioned files.
+Get involved at https://github.com/JakeGinnivan/GitHubReleaser

 ### How GitHubFlowVersion works

 If you don't know what GitHub flow is, there is a good write up on http://scottchacon.com/2011/08/31/github-flow.html